warncke/immutable-core/README.md

 ### New Features

 * args and return validation with Ajv/JSON schema
-* `freeze` calls Object.freeze on args - enabled by default except in prod
+* `freeze` calls Object.freeze on args - disabled by default
-* `resolve` resolves promises in args/return - enabled by default
+* `resolve` resolves promises in args/return - disabled by default
 * globally shared immutable module.meta.data
 * `freezeData` calls Object.freeze on module data - enabled by default
 * `with` bind type executes at same time with same args and merges results